datumorphism/datumorphism.github.io/content/wiki/statistics/jargons.md

 Physical Population and Measurement Population

-1. Physical population: all the physical objects that satisfies the constraints of the measurement
+1. Physical population: all the physical objects that satisfy the constraints of the measurement
 2. Measurement population: the specified property of the physical population that is to be measured

 Finite and Infinite